-A Look at the DDoS Attack Landscape in 2022 So Far
+A Look at Recent DDoS Attacks and the Cyberattack Landscape in 2022 So Far

 If you’re online, the chances that your business will not be affected by a cyberattack in some way are very slim.
 Cyberattacks are becoming increasingly sophisticated, and many IT leaders admittedly aren’t prepared to face current and future threats.